 Since the engagement began, the MBTA has received over 36,000 bids on over 14,000 RFQs through the platform.
 Through those bids, the organization has realized an average monthly savings of over $100K.

 “Fairmarkit brings our bidding for purchases under $50,000 into a new era that includes massive enhancements to transparency and efficiency, expect prices to go down and competition to increase, all done through a new system that dramatically simplifies the process and opens the door for new vendors to do business with the T.”

 — Luis Manuel Ramírez, MBTA General Manager

-On average, the MBTA has saved almost $1,000 per RFQ with a total savings of $7.4M dollars since starting in the spring of 2018.
+In addition, the MBTA has saved an average of $1,000 per RFQ with a total savings of over $10M dollars since starting in the fall of 2017.
 “Fairmarkit gives our buyers the tools they need to make responsible, informed decisions, based on detailed history of purchasing information...I paid for the system in the first month, just with that functionality of making a public platform that stores how much people are quoting or bidding on my system is worth its weight in gold,” mentioned Nick Easley, Chief Technology Officer of the MBTA.